yeykawb/consid_dbt/README.md

 - `DBeaver` as database UI.
 Other options could be `psql` (CLI), `adminer` or `pgAdmin`.
 - `Metabase` as our open-source, free and self-hosted on Docker visualization tool.

-What we won’t use:
+What we won’t use but might add:

 - An orchestrator/workflow scheduler.
 Examples of this would be the paid `dbt Cloud` offering, `Azure Data Factory`, `Airflow`, `Prefect`, `Dagster`, `Cron jobs`, `Kestra`, `Databricks workflows`.
 We won’t use this because they either cost money or are too complex to setup properly for a local project.
 In a real-life scenario, most probably as a consultant, `dbt Cloud` would be used.
 I might add open-source `Dagster` in the future.
-- `git` can be added whenever you want.
+- `git` can be added whenever you want, but it won’t be part of this project to add it.
+- More interesting data sources, either by using datasets from `Kaggle`, or using free APIs.

 Prerequisites to follow along: